suxuekun/libpyiotcloud/README.md

        A. get/set GPIOs
        B. get/set RTC
        C. reset device
-    2. Secure TLS connectivity [client --http over tls--> webserver <--mqtt over tls--> MCU]
+    2. Secure TLS connectivity [client --http over tls--> webserver <--mqtt over tls--> mqttbroker <--mqtt over tls--> MCU]
        A. http over TLS for client app and webserver communication
        B. mqtt over TLS for webserver and MCU communication
     3. Dynamically generate unique ca-signed device certificates for MCU
        A. register_device API returns a unique device certificate + private key for the registered MCU device
-       B. the generated certificates will be used by the MCU to connect to the RabbitMQ MQTT broker.
+       B. the generated certificates will be used by the MCU to connect to the MQTT broker.

 ### Architecture